gargvishesh/druid/imply-sql-async/README.md

 - `async/cleanup/metadata/removed/count`: number of query states successfully cleaned up in each coordinator run.
 - `async/cleanup/metadata/failed/count`: number of failed attempts to clean up query states in each coordinator run.
 - `async/cleanup/metadata/skipped/count`: number of query states that have not expired in each coordinator run.
+- `async/query/undetermined/count`: number of queries that have been marked as undetermined during `druid.query.async.cleanup.pollPeriod`.

 ## Caveats